Igglybuff/awesome-piracy/readme.md

 - [Python-PlexLibrary](https://github.com/adamgot/python-plexlibrary) Python command line utility for creating and maintaining dynamic Plex libraries based on "recipes".
 - [NowShowing](https://github.com/ninthwalker/NowShowing) Generates an email and web page of Plex recently added content
 - ["My (scripted) solution to having a single Movies library for 4k and non-4k."](https://www.reddit.com/r/PleX/comments/afs8m9/my_scripted_solution_to_having_a_single_movies/) Post by /u/spazatk
+- [PlexMissingEpisodes](https://github.com/MysticRyuujin/PlexMissingEpisodes) Scan Plex library for missing episodes using TheTVDB#
+- [Gaps](https://github.com/JasonHHouse/Gaps) Find the missing movies in your Plex Server
+- [PlexRecs](https://github.com/nwithan8/PlexRecs) A Discord bot that provides movie and TV show recommendations from your Plex library
+- ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi, and an NVIDIA Shield

 ### Plex Shares
 - [/r/plexshares](https://www.reddit.com/r/plexshares/) A nice place to find Plex Media Server shares.